PrefectHQ/prefect/docs/ui/troubleshooting.md

 Proxies intermediate network requests between a server and a client.

 To communicate with Prefect Cloud, the Prefect client library makes HTTPS requests.
-These requests are made using the [`httpx`](https://www.python-httpx.org/) and [`aiohttp`](https://docs.aiohttp.org/en/stable/) Python libraries.
-Both libraries respect accepted proxy environment variables, so the Prefect client is able to communicate through proxies.
+These requests are made using the [`httpx`](https://www.python-httpx.org/) Python library. `httpx` respects accepted proxy environment variables, so the Prefect client is able to communicate through proxies.

 To enable communication via proxies, simply set the `HTTPS_PROXY` and `SSL_CERT_FILE` environment variables as appropriate in your execution environment and things should “just work.”